 Why the Problems?

-As we stepped back and analyzed it, we realized that while the issues were becoming more complex our time and energy to discuss them was decreasing.
-Earlier we used to discuss certain issues over dinner or before we went to bed.
+As we stepped back and analyzed it, we realized that while the issues were becoming more complex, our time and energy to discuss them was decreasing.
+Earlier, we had used to discuss certain issues over dinner or before we went to bed.
 Now we could barely get a word in at dinner and we were collapsing into bed at night.

 It was a regular coffee date.